JourdonLynch/Pens_and_Printers.py/README.md

 <img width="493" alt="Screenshot 2025-01-12 at 2 38 00 PM" src="https://github.com/user-attachments/assets/ebf20833-3556-4cb3-bc4c-7cb53232037f" />

-To understand how different sales methods performed better at different points during the product launch revenue by sales method was further broken down by week.
-The median sales revenue per customer and minimum interquartile range value per customer increased for all sales methods increased throughout the period.
-However the email + call sales method saw sharper increases throughout the period as time went on.
+To understand how different sales methods performed at different points during the product launch, the revenue by sales method was further broken down by week.
+The median sales revenue per customer and minimum interquartile range value per customer increased for all sales methods throughout the period.
+However, the email + call sales method saw sharper increases, especially in the latter weeks.

 figure 5